Special Educational Needs

 Events - HPCN run regular events to support parent/carers and to share ideas experiences.
 For the Autumn term, all events are taking place online.
 Full details of events can be found on their website: http://www.hpcn.org.uk/events-meetings/

 - Meet the SEN Team - An opportunity to meet representatives from Education, Health and Social care to ask your questions.
-Workshops Training and workshop opportunities to learn more about matters such as the EHCP process, annual reviews etc.
+Workshop training and opportunities to learn more about matters such as the EHCP process, annual reviews etc.